Blotch3D/Blotch3D/README.md

     or 3D.

--   Attach sprites to other sprites to create associated structures of multiple sprites as large as you want.
+-   Attach sprites to other sprites to create associated structures of sprite trees as large as you want.
 Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically.
 (Sprite trees are dynamic scene graphs.)